There are many different ways of making coffee and stove top coffee is one of them.

 - An ibrik

-How to brew a Turkish coffee:
+How to brew Turkish coffee?

-- Pour water into the ibrik
+- Pour water into the ibrik/stainless steel pot

 - Place it onto the stove